Exchange Online and Exchange development

 Find in-depth developer documentation for Exchange Server, including Exchange Online as part of Office 365, Exchange Online, Exchange 2013, the EWS Managed API, Exchange 2010, and Exchange 2007.

 You can use the how to, get started, new feature, and API reference documentation to develop tools to access and manage mailbox data from services, websites, desktop computers, and mobile devices, and to create custom solutions for email, calendar, contacts, and other items that are stored in Exchange Online or on an Exchange 2013 server.

-You can use Exchange Web Services (EWS), Autodiscover, mail apps for Office, or other APIs to develop your applications.
+You can use Exchange Web Services (EWS), Autodiscover, Outlook add-ins, or other APIs to develop your applications.
 This page helps you choose the right Exchange technology.

 Exchange developer content

 Use the following table to identify the technology and related API content that will help you meet your development goals.

 Microsoft Graph is the recommended API to use for accessing Exchange Online data.
 New applications designed to access Exchange Online data should use Microsoft Graph.

 |A REST-based app to access Exchange Online as part of Office 365||Microsoft Graph REST APIs for mail, calendars, and contacts|

 |A context-sensitive app to display information in Outlook, Outlook Web App, or OWA for Devices||Outlook add-ins and EWS in Exchange|